-To support individuals with special needs in pursuit of homes, jobs, and activities of their choice within our community.
+To support individuals with special needs in pursuit of homes, small-group employment, supported living services and activities of their choice within our community.

 Since 1968 Eastco has touched the lives of hundreds of developmentally disabled adults and their families throughout Clackamas, Multnomah and Washington Counties.
 Our programs have proven to be a great success including a variety of classes and social activities, jobs at integrated worksites, our in-house production area, and residential homes around Gresham with 24-hour staff, as well as a supported living program that facilitates semi-independent living.
 We support individuals in exercising choice, increasing independence and participating in society.